Minhquanzz1002/learn-english/topics/parts-of-speech/modal-verb.md

 | Chủ động quá khứ              | Modal + have + V<sub>3/ed</sub>      | He **should have called**   |
 | Bị động quá khứ               | Modal + have been + V<sub>3/ed</sub> | It **could have been lost** |

+### 📌 Dạng câu hỏi

+> Wh + modal + S + V
+> Ex: What should I do

+How should the other cases be handled?

+Wh: How
+modal: should
+S: the other cases
+V: be

+What value should `a` have in the other cases?

 ### 📌 Should

 | Cấu trúc                     | Ví dụ                       | Nghĩa                   |